ieb/N2KEngine/tuning3226/README.md

     cd tuningSource
     pio run -e uno -t upload

-Connect pin 999 to PB1 (Oil pressure signal) on the board.
+Connect Uno pin 9 to PB1 (Oil pressure signal) on the board.

 Upload megaTinyTuner and monitor the serial line to ensure check the process completes.